CURRICULUM & COURSES

 page lists all accounting courses.
 For one possible breakdown of the accounting major by semester, see the Plan of Study below.

-** May substitute MATH 151 and 121.
+** May substitute MATH 151 for MATH 121 and MATH 122.
 The remaining credits must be from non-business courses.

 *** Students must complete 3 credit hours of business communications coursework.
 Students may select from ENG 230, ENG 250, ENG 260, SC 301 or a course approved by the chair of the Department of Accounting.